Damat Hasan Pasha

 Moralı Damat Hasan Pasha (Modern Moralı Enişte Hasan Pasha or Moralı Damat Hasan Pasha; c.
-1658, Tripolice, Morea – 1713, Urfa) was a Grand Vizier of the Ottoman Empire of Greek origin.
-He was also a two-time governor of Egypt.
+1658, Tripolice, Morea – 1713, Urfa) was an Ottoman statesman of Greek origin who served as the Grand Vizier of the Ottoman Empire and the Governor of Egypt twice.

 Biography

-He was born of Greek ancestry in the Morea, and was converted to Islam early on at the Enderun School through the Devşirme Christian child tax system.
+He was born of Greek ancestry in Morea, and was converted to Islam early on at the Enderun School through the Devşirme Christian child tax system.
 He initially served as an Armourer and rose to the post of Grand Vizier, where he served between 1703 and 1704.
-He married Hatice Sultan, the daughter of Sultan Mehmed IV, taking on the epithet "Damat" (Turkish: bridesgroom, son-in-law), and was eventually exiled with his wife to Izmit.
+On 13 March 1691, he married Hatice Sultan, the daughter of Sultan Mehmed IV and Gülnuş Sultan, They were given the Sinan Pasha Palace as their residence.
+They had a daughter.
+He was eventually exiled to Izmit with his wife in 1704.
+In 1707, Hasan Pasha was sent to Egypt, whereas his wife returned to Istanbul, he was appointed as the governors of Egypt, Tripoli and Kütahya.
+He died in December 1713 in Şanlıurfa.